j-red/j-red.github.io/vtt/README.md

 * Add -/+ size option for painting tools; place below buttons on RHS (done)
 * Map exporter (export as JSON string? add export/import menu in bottom right)
+* Enable export JSON entities list to import/save into another map
+* also allow export as text for safekeeping

+* Button mouse hover styling for bottom right buttons and buttons in IO menu

 ### TO FIX:
 * Erasing entities does not remove only the ones dragged over -- presumably the erase call is made multiple times on the same index before the one is removed?
 (DONE)